bbc/morty-docs/README.md

 The best way to do this is to open an issue.
-Please note, that where a feature is requested, but we can't add *right now*, will result in us adding it to a "possible features" file, with a link to the issue, and close the issue.
-Please don't take offense if we close the issue.
-It means we've listened and acknowledged it.
-We will also have taken some sort of action.
-We will have either implemented it, added it to the discussion pile, or similar.
+Please note, that where a feature is requested, but we can't add *right now*, will result in us adding a TODO label to it.
+We'll come back to it when we can or someone out there might implement it.

-## Rejecting Contributions
+## Incorporating Contributions

-We will sometimes have to reject contributions.
-This is a fact of life
+We will always accept contributions.
+We endeavour to ensure that they fit with the existing code base.

-If we reject the contribution we will let you know clearly why.
+If we alter the contribution we will let you know clearly why.
 We're actually more likely to also let you know what we think would be necessary changes in order to accept your contribution.